The Top 100 Foods High In Polyphenols

 Vinegar is an interesting food ingredient that is primarily (15-20%) acetic acid.

-Although it doesn’t contain a significant amount of any one compound, vinegar provides a huge variety of different polyphenolic compounds.
+Although it doesn’t contain a significant amount of any one compound, vinegar provides a substantial variety of different polyphenolic compounds.

 98. Soy Cheese (12 mg per 100g)

-Otherwise known as a ‘cheese analogue’, soy cheese is a vegan version of the delicious dairy food.
+Soy cheese is a vegan version of the popular dairy food.

-Soy cheese is made from soy protein, ‘solidified vegetable oil’, and various bulking agents and thickeners.
+It is typically made from soy protein, vegetable oil, and various bulking agents and thickeners.

 A Glass of Sparkling White Wine.